Chicha: Incas’ Legacy in a Glass

 How Much alcohol is in the Chicha?

 The grade of alcohol varies according to the type of chicha and the person who made it.
-Factors like fermentation time and way of preparation affect how much alcohol the chicha will have
+Factors like fermentation time and the way of preparation affect how much alcohol the chicha will have

-Viagens Machu Picchu allows you to learn more about Peru, its fascinating destinations, and its food.
+Finally, keep in mind that Viagens Machu Picchu allows you to learn more about Peru, its fascinating destinations, and its food.
 Ask about our food tours, including chicha, and enjoy the real Peruvian cuisine!
 Let’s travel together!

 Viagens Machu Picchu, journeys that inspire, moments that last.